graphsense/graphsense-blocksci/README.md

                         Cassandra keyspace
   -p NUM_PROC, --processes NUM_PROC
+                        number of processes (default 1) -f, --force           exchange rates are only available up to the previous day.
+Without this option newer blocks are automatically discarded.
-                        number of processes (default 1) -s START_INDEX, --start_index START_INDEX
+  --start_index START_INDEX
-                        start index of the blocks to export (default 0) -e END_INDEX, --end_index END_INDEX
+                        start index of the blocks to export (default 0) --end_index END_INDEX
                         only blocks with height smaller than this value are included; a negative index counts back from the end (default -1)
-  -f, --force           exchange rates are only available up to the previous
-                        day.
-Without this option newer blocks are automatically discarded.
+  --exchange_rates      fetch and ingest only the exchange rates --blocks              ingest only into the blocks table --block_tx            ingest only into the block_transactions table --tx                  ingest only into the transactions table

 GraphSense - http://graphsense.info
 ```